 The Institute in the News

 The Institute's uniquely intensive pedagogy has drawn media attention since its inception.
-The Institute has been featured in the New York Times (1973), the New Yorker's "Talk of the Town" (1978), and CUNY Matters (1998).
+The Institute has been featured in the New York Times (1973), the New Yorker's "Talk of the Town" (1978), CUNY Matters (1998), and Brooklyn College News (2014).
 The scope of its ambitions and its influence on the teaching of classical languages continue to distinguish it today.